Kashef-KAUST/Kashef/README.md

 # There is more coming soon
 The setup is a little clunky, we know.
 The tool is currently under progress in various aspects, and we're working on making it more effective and eventually more user-friendly.
 We might even have a UI at one point!
 Stay tuned for updates :)

+# Publication
+Our paper on Kashef is published in IEEE AI-DCS'24.
+You can read it [here](https://mcanini.github.io/papers/kashef.ai-dcs24.pdf).